karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 A task to build and hot reload is also included, build, run and rebuild with `Ctrl+B` or `Command Palette` -> `Task: Run Build Task`.

-## Optional files
+## Extra files

-Only `game/game.odin` and `math.odin` are required to compile the game DLL.
-You can delete the other `.odin` files in the root directrory of the repository if you wish.
-They are there because they contain things I often use in all projects.
-Most of them have a description at the top of the file, explaining what it contains.
+In the folder `extras` you'll find some things that I often use in my games.
+Those files have comments at the top of each file that says what they do.
+It's just my personal "useful files" stash.

 ## Atlas builder